isikacek/awk-it/README.md

-# awk-it
+# AWK It!
-AWK It! - interactive AWK completion in Emacs
+Interactive AWK completion in Emacs

 AWK It! allows you to see AWK output as you are typing the script; it sends selected region to awk and uses yasnippet as interactive UI.